Major Controversies Surrounding Oprah Winfrey: A Detailed Timeline

 1997: Randolph Cook sues Oprah

-In 1997, Randolph Cook tried to sue Oprah Winfrey for $20 million for allegedly blocking a tell-all book about their alleged relationship.
+In 1997, Randolph Cook, a self-proclaimed former boyfriend, sued Oprah Winfrey for $20 million for allegedly blocking a tell-all book about their alleged relationship in 1985.

-In early 1998, Texas cattlemen sued Oprah Winfrey and Howard Lyman for "false defamation of perishable food" and "business disparagement," claiming that Winfrey's remarks on April 16, 1996 sent cattle prices tumbling.
+In early 1998, Texas cattlemen sued Oprah Winfrey and Howard Lyman for "false defamation of perishable food" and "business disparagement" due to Winfrey's remarks about mad cow disease, claiming that her comments sent cattle prices tumbling and cost beef producers $11 million.
+She was found not liable on February 26 after a two-month trial.

-In 2001, Lavern Chatman, for whom Oprah Winfrey held a fundraiser in April 2014, was found liable for her role in a scheme to defraud District of Columbia nursing-home employees.
+In 2001, Lavern Chatman, for whom Oprah Winfrey held a fundraiser in April 2014, was found liable for her role in a scheme to defraud nursing-home employees.

-In February 2003, a series on Oprah Winfrey's show, featuring clips from people worldwide asking America not to go to war, was interrupted in several East Coast markets by network broadcasts of a press conference by President George W. Bush and Colin Powell.
+In February 2003, a series of Oprah Winfrey's show, featuring people asking America not to go to war, was interrupted by network broadcasts of a press conference by President George W. Bush and Colin Powell summarizing the case for war.

-August 2006: Oprah addresses gay rumors in O magazine
+August 2006: Addressing gay rumors in O magazine

 2006: Confrontation with James Frey